jjvanzon/Circular-Language-Spec/broader-view/semantic-modeling/artificial-intelligence-natural-language-neural-networks-object-algebra.md

 A dictionary can tell the classes of words, giving the words classes.
 Inheritance can be used to give different words the same base class.
 For instance: ‘sadness’ and ‘unity’ are both ‘concepts’.
 Both have concept as the base class.

 It can create correlations between syntaxes that are semantically correct.
-That way you can say things in a million ways, and it still will be able to point out a single same meaning of what you say.
+That way you can say things in a million ways, and it still might be able to point out a single same meaning of what you say.
 If it encounters ambiguity ...

 I’m not saying it’s easy, but if the systematics of language can be defined exactly, then a computer system could be designed to interpret it.